 EX3 Transmission and Gear Ratio:

-- This exercise bike is equipped with Poly-V belt transmission (better than chain but not as good as Timing/Toothed belts).
+- This exercise bike is equipped with a Poly-V belt transmission (better than a chain but not as good as Timing/Toothed belts).

-- Gear ratio is not specified but considering the lightweight flywheel it should be around 1:5.
+- The gear ratio is not specified but considering the lightweight flywheel, it should be around 1:5.

 Echelon EX-3 Price and Warranty: